seanj06/Burgers-R-Us-P5/README.md

 ![no-products-found](docs/features/no-products-alert.png)

-The filter feature from the main nav menu works similiar to the search bar.
+The filter feature from the main nav menu works similarly to the search bar.
 For example if the user clicks "All Burgers" from the filter menu they will only be shown burgers.

 ![burger-filter](docs/features/burger-filter.png)

 **Product Cards**

-The product cards were designed using bootstrap cards and feauture the product image, name, description, contains, if vegetarian, if gluten free, price and a clickable category link which will bring users to a filtered product search of other products in that category.
+The product cards were designed using bootstrap cards and feature the product image, name, description, contains, if vegetarian, if gluten free, price and a clickable category link which will bring users to a filtered product search of other products in that category.

 ![product-card](docs/features/product-card.png)

-On large screens the cards stack 3 wide.
+On large screens, the cards stack 3 wide.

 ![product-large](docs/features/product-large-screen.png)